Mass upload examples

 This mode is primarily designed and used to add production data and other information to an existing well on whitson+.

-- Be sure to use the same Well Name as on whitson+
+- Use the same Well Name as on whitson+.

-If you need help with any errors using mass upload files, we are trying to build relevant error messages and checks making the process more bullet-proof, so shoot an email to support@whitson.com and we'll be happy to take a look and help!
+If you need help with any errors using mass upload files, email support@whitson.com and we will take a look.